dotaheor/unify-Go-builtin-and-custom-generics/README.md

 type MyInt = G[int]
 ```

+### Cyclic calls between `gen`s declared in the same package are disallowed.

+_(Early revisons of this propsoal simply mention that cyclic `gen` calls are allowed.
+This is changed now.)_

+As cyclic package dependencies are disallowed, cyclic calls to `gen`s declared in different packages are impossible.

-A `gen` can only reference other `gen`s declared in the same package.
+### A `gen` declaration may not reference the elements declared in its containing package, except other delcared `gen`s.
-It may not reference other elements, such as package-level functions and types, declared in the same package.

-Each `gen` instance (a.k.a., the output of a `gen` call) is viewed as mini sub-package in the package that `gen` is declared in.
+This limit might be too restricted.
+But from the view of keeping code readable and modulized, it is a good limit.

+### Calls with the same arguments to a `gen` produce the same output.

+The same output can be viewed as an anonymous package.

+### Are `const` generic parameters really useful?

+If it is proved to be false, then `type` will become the only allowed generic parameter element kind,
+so we can remove the `type` token in each generic parameter declaration to make the code looking cleaner.

 ## Contracts